SoftmedTanzania/rucodia_backend/public/docs/source/index.md

 <!-- START_739dd7a62441def2c98078f39bb39e8f -->
 ## Add Transaction

-Store a newly created resource in storage.
+Store a newly created resource in transaction storage.
+Update the count of the specific product for a specific user in Balances

 > Example request: